dealako/td-homework/README.md

 This CloudFormation template is designed to deploy in the US West 2 region.
 The web servers and NAT router are not accessible via SSH port 22 unless you first jump to the DevOps box.

+# TODO

+- Configure NGINX to run as non-root user
+- Configure Apache2 to run as non-roo user
+- Configure ELB to listen TLS over port 443 - CloudFormation needs SSL setup details to bind to HTTPS